Commonly Asked Compiler Design Interview Questions & Answers

 Loop induction variable substitution is a compiler optimization technique that replaces loop index variables with equivalent expressions derived from other loop variables.
 By substituting loop index variables with loop-invariant expressions or other loop variables, loop induction variable substitution simplifies loop structures, reduces register pressure, and enables further optimization transformations, leading to improved performance.

-79. What is loop fusion in compiler optimization, and how does it contribute to improving memory access patterns?
+79. How does loop fusion in compiler optimization and how is it enhance memory access patterns?

 Ans: